jelaniharris/jelaniharris-web/content/blog/2024-06-09_building-a-graphql-api-with-nestjs-and-prisma.md

 [Prisma.IO](http://Prisma.IO) is an ORM (Object Relational Mapping) tool that will help you work with databases more easily by providing an easy-to-use way to access your database by using simple commands instead of long SQL queries.

 For this example, we’ll be using Sqlite as a database for convenience.
-But you can use databases like MySql, PostgreSQL and MongoDB.
+But you can use databases like MySql, PostgreSQL and MongoDB with Prisma.

 ## Installing NestJs and GraphQL